Right-wing extremists take to social media to celebrate Trump’s ‘stand by’ comment

 “The Proud Boys were quick to react to the president’s remarks.
 They heard them as a call to action, and rapidly created ‘standing by’ memes designed to help mobilization in the group,” said Joseph Carter, program manager at Graphika, a network analysis firm.

 The hashtag #whitesupremacy trended on Twitter on Tuesday night in the United States, among accounts on both the left and the right.
-That included the Trump campaign and right-wing influencers such as Candace Owens, as well as left-leaning actress Kerry Washington, tweeted in response to Trump’s comments, according to the research by disinformation researchers at the University of Washington Center for an Informed Public.
+That included the Trump campaign and right-wing influencers such as Candace Owens, as well as left-leaning actress Kerry Washington, tweeting in response to Trump’s comments, according to the research by disinformation researchers at the University of Washington Center for an Informed Public.

 “Talking points about white supremacy developed among influencers on both sides of the Twitter spectrum,” said Kate Starbird, associate professor in the Department of Human Centered Design and Engineering at the University of Washington.